 What happens if I don’t register on time?

-You must register within 30 days of your turnover reaching the VAT threshold.
+You must register within 30 days of your turnover reaching the VAT threshold or of forming the expectation that it will be reached in the next 30 days.

-If you fail to do so, you’ll still be expected to pay everything you owed from the date you should have registered, perhaps with interest added.
+If you fail to do so, you’ll still be expected to pay everything you owed from the date registration should have been effective, perhaps with interest added.
 HMRC are also likely to apply a penalty, linked to how much tax you owe, how late the registration is and the circumstances of the case.

 You may be able to negotiate with HMRC to reduce or cancel a penalty in its entirety if there are genuine circumstances that prevented you from registering for VAT on time.
-But you’re most unlikely to get sympathy if you’ve simply waited until the end of a quarter or your financial year to review your taxable turnover, so take care to check it at least on a monthly basis.
+But you’re most unlikely to get sympathy if you’ve simply waited until the end of a quarter or your financial year to review your taxable turnover.
+Take care to check it at least on a monthly basis.